Noeline Taurua: Coaching career

 After the dissolution of the ANZ Championship in 2016, the Sunshine Coast Lightning announced the signing of Taurua heading into the 2017 season of the Suncorp Super Netball league in Australia.
-Taurua coached the Lightning to back-to-back premierships in the new competition, before being selected as the head coach of the New Zealand national netball team in August 2018.
+Taurua coached the Lightning to back-to-back premierships in 2017 and 2018, and a minor premiership in 2019.
+She was selected as the head coach of the New Zealand national netball team in August 2018.
 During her time as Silver Ferns head coach, New Zealand won the 2018 Fast5 Netball World Series and 2019 Netball World Cup.
 As well as being the national team coach, Taurua continued to coach the Lightning in Australia.
 On 20 August 2019, Taurua announced her departure from the Lightning after her third year coaching the team.
-She departed the Lightning having coached them to two consecutive premierships (2017, 2018) and one minor premiership (2019).